tomeshnet/documents/technical/20171122_tomesh-tech-status-update.md

 ### Addressing

-cjdns uses a self-addressing scheme by using the hashing of the node's public key to assign an IPv6 address.
+cjdns uses a self-addressing scheme by using the hash of the node's public key to assign an IPv6 address.
 The addresses on a cjdns network start with **fc** in the **fc00::/8** space and that is why sometimes it is called the *fc00 network*.
 Since the system is self-addressing, no DHCP server or any other central authority is required.

 ### Interfaces